Table of Contents

 6. Can my employer refuse to cancel my Iqama in 2026?

 No. Refusal is a violation of Saudi labor law, punishable by fines up to SAR 100,000.
 If your employer refuses, file a complaint via the MOHRE app or Qiwa.
+This protection is key to understanding how to change jobs in Saudi Arabia without fear.

 7. How long do I have to find a new job after my Iqama is canceled?